Thai Iced Coffee

 By Austin Bush

 Traditionally, coffee in Thailand is made using a cloth filter that resembles a wind sock.
-Known as kafae thung or kafae boran, literally “bag coffee” or “old-fashioned coffee” in Thai, this method of brewing, coupled with dark-roasted robusta beans, leads to coffee with a distinctly burnt flavor and aroma, lots of caffeine, and a very light body.
-When it comes to iced coffee—pretty much the standard in Thailand’s heat—all this intensity is often mellowed with a splash or more of evaporated milk; sweetened condensed milk and/or sugar may also be added if, like most Thais, you prefer your coffee sweet.
+Known as kafae thung or kafae boran, literally “bag coffee” or “old-fashioned coffee,” this brewing method, coupled with dark-roasted robusta beans, results in a drink with a distinctly burnt flavor and aroma, plenty of caffeine, and a very light body.
+When it comes to iced coffee—pretty much the standard in Thailand’s heat—the intensity is often mellowed with a splash or more of evaporated milk.
+If you prefer your coffee sweet like many Thais do, sweetened condensed milk and sugar may also be added.

 Ingredients

-• 14 cup plus 2 tbsp. coarsely-ground, very dark roasted robusta coffee
+• ¼ cup plus 2 Tbsp. coarsely ground dark roasted robusta coffee beans

-• Granulated sugar or sweetened condensed milk (optional)
+• Sugar or sweetened condensed milk, for serving (optional)

 Instructions